Official documentation of the itty ecosystem.

 The router itself has essentially two properties:

-The handle function takes a request-like argument, returning a Promise.
+The fetch function takes a request-like argument, returning a Promise.
 This will resolve to anything returned from a matching route, or nothing at all (if no route returns).

 • The route registers